vasileandreipopan/cyber-learning-lab/01_crypto_fundamentals/notes/rsa.md

 > It’s easy to multiply two large prime numbers, but extremely difficult to factor their product back into those primes.

 This difficulty is known as the **integer factorization problem**, which forms the mathematical backbone of RSA’s security.
-(Think of it as mixing two paint colors — easy to mix, nearly impossible to separate back into the originals.)
+(Think of it as mixing two paint colors, easy to mix, nearly impossible to separate back into the originals.)

 If we take two large prime numbers \( p \) and \( q \) and compute: